Effect of extinction on quasar luminosity distances determined from UV and X-ray flux measurements: Results

-The distributions of the luminosity distance differences have common characteristics.
-At first glance, the peak of each distribution (the bin with the largest number of sources) is shifted to the positive side, which hints at positive values of $\tau_{X}-\tau_{UV}$ and hence also $E_{X-UV}$.
-We summarize the main characteristics, specifically the distribution median, 16\%, and 84\% percentiles, mean, standard deviation, skewness, Fisher's kurtosis, and the Kolmogorov-Smirnov test statistic, in Table~\ref{tab_diff_dist}.
+The distributions of the luminosity distance differences have several common characteristics.
+At first glance, the peak of each distribution is shifted to the positive side, which hints at positive values of $\tau_{X}-\tau_{UV}$ and hence also $E_{X-UV}$.
+We summarize the main characteristics, specifically the distribution median, 16\%, and 84\% percentiles, mean, skewness, Fisher's kurtosis, kurtosis test, and the Kolmogorov-Smirnov test statistic, in Table~\ref{tab_diff_dist}.
+More specifically, for calculating the distribution skewness, we correct for the statistical bias and use the Fisher-Pearson standardized moment $\sqrt{N(N-1)}/(N-2) m_3/m_2^{3/2}$, where $N$ is the sample size and $m_2$ and $m_3$ denote the second and the third central moments, respectively.
+All of the distributions are positively skewed, which is caused by the presence of tails on the positive side.
 For four out of six models, the median is positive; it is negative for the flat and non-flat XCDM models.
-The mean value is positive for flat $\Lambda$CDM, flat and non-flat $\phi$CDM models.
-All of the distributions are positively skewed and their Fisher's kurtosis is greater than zero, which implies a heavier tail than for the normal distribution.
+The mean value is positive for flat $\Lambda$CDM, flat and non-flat $\phi$CDM models, while for the other cosmological models, it is negative.
+Since the mean is more sensitive to the outliers in the distribution tails, we consider the median values to be more representative of the quasar sample.
+Fisher's kurtosis, which is also corrected for the statistical bias, is greater than zero, which implies a heavier tail than for the normal distribution.
+We verify the deviation from the normal distribution by performing the kurtosis test, whose $z$-scores and the corresponding $p$-values confirm the deviation.
 The two-sample Kolmogorov-Smirnov (KS) test is applied between each model and the flat $\Lambda$CDM model.
-All of the KS $p$-values are close to one, hence the null hypothesis that the $(\log{D_{L,L_{X}-L_{UV}}}-\log{D_{L,R-L}})$ distributions are drawn from the same underlying distribution as the one for the flat $\Lambda$CDM model is valid.
+All of the KS $p$-values are close to one, hence the null hypothesis that the $\Delta \log{D_{\rm L}}$ distributions are drawn from the same underlying distribution as the one for the flat $\Lambda$CDM model is valid.